e-conomic/client-side-application-course/README.md

 <b>Project titel (Dansk):</b> //TODO

-<b>Project title (English):</b> Developing Client Side applications with JavaScript and ReactJs
+<b>Project title (English):</b> Developing Client Side applications with JavaScript and React

-<b>Problem statement:</b> Learn how to develop client side web applications written in JavaScript and using ReactJs library.
-This is not possible through any other course currently offered at ITU.
+<b>Problem statement:</b> Learn how to develop client side web applications written in JavaScript and using React library.
+These technologies are now widely used in the IT industry, but currently not covered in other courses offered at ITU.

 <b>Method:</b> Take weekly lectures led by three full-time developers from e-conomic.
-The lectures will cover material taught in relation to the syllabus of the course.
+The lectures will - as a minimum - cover the material listed in the syllabus of the course.
 Lectures will be held at e-conomic international at their office on Langebrogade in Copenhagen.
 We will wrap up the course by developing a small client-side web application that, as a minimum, incorporates the theory which has been presented throughout the lectures.
 Students will present their final projects in teams of 2 or 3.

 <b>After the project the student must demonstrate a solid understanding of:</b>

 * the Javascript programming language and reflect upon differences and parallels to previously know programming languages e.g. Java or C#
 * the characteristics of a client application
-* the design decision behind ReactJs
+* the design decision behind React
-* what the virtual DOM is and how it affects HTML rendering and processing performance
+* what the virtual DOM is and how it affects HTML processing and rendering performance
-* the flux design pattern and how it differs to MVC, MVVM design patterns
+* the flux design pattern and how it differs from MVC and MVVM
 * the differences between immutable and mutable data structures
-* designing and writing unit tests in Javascript
+* designing and writing unit tests in JavaScript
-* static vs dynamic typing in Javascript
+* static vs dynamic typing in JavaScript

-To hand in: An client web application that involves the fundamental concepts covered throughout the course.
+To hand in: A client side web application that involves the concepts covered throughout the course.
 This should include, but is not limited to, creating custom react components, integration with a web service, local persistence.
 A short technical paper (8-10 pages) discussing the implementation.

 ## Other